 • Estée Lauder, the cosmetics company, launched their student loan benefit program in 2018 by offering $100 monthly for payback, with a cap of $10,000 total.

-• In 2017, Fidelity, the brokerage firm, began offering up to $5,250 per year in student loan repayment for its employees.
+• In 2017, Fidelity, the brokerage firm, offers up to $15,000 in student loan repayment for its full-time employees, and up to $7,500 for part-time employees.

 • Also in 2017, Live Nation, entertainment and events, began contributing $100 monthly to student loans, maxing out at $6,000 in repayment.

-• PwC, also in the financial services industry, offers $1,200 annually and up to $10,000 total for student loan payments.
+• PwC, in the financial services industry, offers $1,200 annually and up to $10,000 total for student loan payments.

 • SoFi offers one of the more unique employer student loan repayment programs on the market, offering $200 a month in reimbursement with no cap.